open-socialism/open-socialism-site/open-socialism/justice/punishment.md

 ## Favor Penance That Contributes

-Sitting is prison doesn't contribute to society.
-Concepts like community service help society and are should be more beneficial to people who have committed crimes.
+Sitting in prison doesn't contribute to society.
+Concepts like community service help society and should be more beneficial to people who have committed crimes.